 Although Sarah’s mother was a frequent resident on the Lincolnshire estate, there were a number of financial transactions required of Sarah and her mother over which George’s expertise was needed.
 George agreed and carried out his duties well.
 When they were resolved, George remained a frequent visitor and a close friendship developed with George spending much of his spare time at the Gunman residence pursuing his passion both for drawing and for Sarah.

 With George competently running the banking side and Peter running the shipping side of the business, John Minet took the opportunity to take Anne and his family around Europe on an extended tour.
 Local elections in Dover, in those days, were held in November and the Mayor was appointed a few days later.
 In November 1819, Thomas Mantell was appointed the Mayor for the fifth time since 1795, the sixth and final times was in 1824.
 Born at Chilham, near Canterbury, Mantell was one of Dover’s Surgeons but ceased to practise in 1793 when he was appointed agent at the port for prisoners of war.
 After the War he secured the post of agent for the mail packets a positioned he held for the remainder of his life.
-The Dover Post Office was on the quayside and the postmaster was Peter Popkiss.
-It was there that the post was taken and also collected by the town’s inhabitants.
+The Dover Post Office was on the quayside and the postmaster was sailmaker Peter Popkiss (1750-1822) it was from there that post was taken and also collected by the town’s inhabitants.

 The mail to London was despatched at eight at night and arrived from London at six in the morning.
 Mail to Folkestone, Hythe and Romney, left the town at six in the morning and arrived from those places at half-past seven at night.
 Mantell, as the government agent, ensured that official mail to and from abroad was efficiently and speedily dealt with.
 The post for Calais was carried in Post Office Packet ships and crossed the Channel on Wednesday, Thursday, Friday and Saturdays, returning on Monday, Wednesday, Friday and Saturdays.
-The Packets were sloops of about 700-tons and they were the Lord Duncan – Captain J Hamilton, the Chichester – Captain J W Rutter and the King George – Captain M King.
+The Packets were sloops of about 700-tons and they were the Lord Duncan – Captain J Hamilton, the Chichester – Captain John Whitfield Rutter (1773-1825) and the King George – Captain M King.
 John Minet’s pride and joy was the King George and worked the passage along with a number of other ships belonging to the Fector fleet.
 The Latham, Rice and Co also had a large fleet and several other local ship owners worked the passage.
 The Fector and Lathams sailing ships and captains were: